BasicVariable/BasicTrades-DOC-INT/README.md

 ```
 1. Download the bot from the latest pin in #downloads
 2. Extract the zip
-3. Open & Edit config.json to add your cookie, proxy(s), bot token, and discord channels
+3. Open & Edit config.json to the documentation below
 4. Run the index-win.exe file (either in command prompt or by just double clicking it)
 ```